joelsodias/orleans-notification-sample/README.md

   Hosts the Orleans Silo, managing the lifecycle of grains and handling client requests.

 - `Client`
-  Console application acting as a client to the Orleans cluster, providing a simple UI for sending notifications.
+  ASP.NET Core Web API project acting as a client to the Orleans cluster, exposing endpoints for sending notifications and querying results.
+The UI is provided via Swagger/OpenAPI.

 - `Common`
   Shared utilities and configuration extensions used across projects.